 Welcome to the Elk Grove Unified School District (EGUSD) Special Education Department website.
-This website was created to assist those wanting to learn more about special education in EGUSD and to serve as an informative resource for the community.
+This website is to assist those wanting to learn more about special education in EGUSD and to serve as an informative resource for the community.

 To provide appropriate, high quality, evidence-based least restrictive environment supports and services to students, staff and families.

-Over 7,000 students qualify for special education and related services in The Elk Grove Unified School District (EGUSD).
-Our staff of teachers, instructional assistants, speech pathologists, special education coordinators, licensed school psychologists, and other related service specialists is dedicated to providing exceptional individualized services to students.
-According to both federal and state law, the goal of special education is to help students with disabilities become as independent as possible as they move through the grade levels.
+Over 9,000 students qualify for special education and related services in the Elk Grove Unified School District (EGUSD).
+Our staff of teachers, instructional assistants, speech pathologists, special education coordinators, licensed school psychologists, and other related service specialists are dedicated to providing exceptional individualized services to students.
+According to both federal and state law, the goal of special education is to help students with disabilities become as independent as possible as they progress through their educational career.
 Furthermore, the law requires each student become employable, if possible, when they leave the educational setting.
 This may include opportunities to pursue post-high school education.
 Each program and service provided through special education is devoted to these goals.

 The Special Education Department is not able to reach these goals alone.
 We value the partnerships we have built with our parents/guardians in this effort.
 We encourage all visitors to navigate through our resources within this site.
 If any of our staff may be of service to you, please contact us.
 We hope you enjoy learning more about the people and services our Special Education Department provides in the Elk Grove Unified School District.